Delnegend/biolak/docs/development.md

 4. Optionally, fill in the credentials for SMTP for email.

-5. F1 > Dev Containers: Reopen in Container
+5. F1 or Ctrl + Shift + P > Dev Containers: Reopen in Container

 ## Workflow